A Mover's Guide to Setting Up Internet Service

 See what ISPs are available at your new address

-Before you can make the decision to transfer your internet service or sign up for a new one, you'll need to know what your options are.
-There are many websites that enable you to check for local internet providers, including CNET -- just click "Edit Location" on the tool above and enter your address for a view of available providers and plans.
+Before you can decide to transfer your internet service or sign up for a new one, you'll need to know your options.
+Many websites enable you to check for local internet providers, including CNET -- just click "Edit Location" on the tool above and enter your address to view available providers and plans.

 When using these sites or tools, or checking availability on a provider's official site, you'll get the best results when using an address opposed to something general like "internet providers in Charlotte, North Carolina."
-That's because most providers operate in specific service areas, so availability can vary by ZIP code or even neighborhood.
-In fact, it's not always safe to assume during a cross-town move that your current provider will be available at your new address, or that your new home won't have more internet options than your current address.
+Most providers operate in specific service areas, so availability can vary by ZIP code or even neighborhood.
+During a cross-town move, it's not always safe to assume that your current provider will be available at your new address or that your new home won't have more internet options than your current address.

 What about apartments?

-When moving into a new apartment, check with the leasing office to see if there is a primary internet provider for the complex.
-While the Federal Communications Commission is seeking to increase broadband competition in apartments, it is possible that your apartment will be wired for a specific internet service type, such as cable, fiber or even fixed wireless.
+When moving into a new apartment, check with the leasing office to see if the complex has a primary internet provider.
+While the Federal Communications Commission seeks to increase broadband competition in apartments, your apartment may be wired for a specific internet service type, such as cable, fiber or even fixed wireless.
 In such cases, your best option will likely be to go with whatever provider serves the complex, but you may be able to seek out other options.
-Again, speak with your leasing office about what's available prior to moving in.
+Again, speak with your leasing office about what's available before moving in.

 Transfer or switch internet service